jprochazka/adsb-receiver/README.md

 This project continues to realize that for some, Docker and premade images are not the most optimal solution.

-It would seem as of late the move towards premade and as well as Docker and other PaaS images with preinstalled software are the rage within the community.
-The problem is Docker images require additional software and overhead in order to run and premade images lack installation options.
-Solutions such as these come preinstalled with software you may never wish to use as part of the image.
-What this project offers is the possibility for less overhead and better performance, depending on your installation choices of course, on a wide range of devices and hardware archetectures while installing only the applications you want natively.
+It would seem as of late the move towards premade as well as Docker and other PaaS images with preinstalled software has become popular within the community.
+Docker images require additional software and overhead in order to run and premade images lack installation options.
+These solutions come with preinstalled software you may never use as part of the image.
+This project offers the ability to choose and install only what you want or need across a wide range of devices with minimal command line experience.

 ## Obtaining And Using This Software